MauriceBoendermaker/common_s3nse_hackathon_2026/BACKEND_PLAN.md

   exactly why only ciphertext goes there."*
 - **Tier 3 — Swarm, public:** signed proof receipts.

-> Swarm verdict: **~90 minutes, gateway-only.** Do not run a Bee node (Gnosis RPC + funded wallet + xBZZ +
+> Swarm verdict: **~90 minutes, gateway-only.** Do not run a Bee node.
+Swarm has **no bounty** at this event
-> chequebook + postage batch).
-Note Swarm has **no bounty** at this event — justify it as ENS-bounty
+> — justify it as partner goodwill and privacy-story reinforcement only, and cut it first if time is tight.
-> reinforcement and partner goodwill only.
-Use `bee.file.upload`, **not** `bee.data.upload`: refs from
+> Use `bee.file.upload`, **not** `bee.data.upload`: refs from `POST /bytes` return **404 on `/bzz/<ref>`**.
-> `POST /bytes` return **404 on `/bzz/<ref>`**.
-Wrap every call in try/catch and keep your own copy — the
+> Wrap every call in try/catch and keep your own copy — the public gateway accepted a completely random
-> public gateway is best-effort and accepted a completely random postage batch id with HTTP 201.
+> postage batch id with HTTP 201.

 **Hosting:** one Render free web service serving both API and built SPA (one origin, no CORS, one URL for TAIKAI).
 Pin `NODE_VERSION: 22.22.3` — **Render's current default is Node 24**.
 Add a cron-job.org ping to `/health` every 10 min or the first judge hits a ~1-minute cold start.
 Render's free filesystem is **wiped on restart, redeploy and spin-down**, so SQLite buys nothing there.
-If you keep ngrok as the conference-wifi fallback, note it is capped at **20,000 requests/month** — a 1.5 s two-tab poll burns 4,800/hour — and it shows a browser interstitial judges must click through.
-Raise the poll interval.
+If you keep ngrok as the conference-wifi fallback, note it is capped at **20,000 requests/month** — a 1.5 s two-tab poll burns 4,800/hour — and it shows an interstitial judges must click through.

-**Do the first green deploy at hour 2 with a stub.** A deployed stub beats a perfect app that has never been deployed.
+**Do the first green deploy at hour 2 with a stub.** A deployed stub beats a perfect app never deployed.

 ---